JohanVanslembrouck/corolib/README.md

 * Using a synchronous operation, the application will block until the operation has responded.

-> In the meantime, the application cannot respond to new requests unless new requests are processed on a separate thread or the operation itself runs on a separate thread.
+&nbsp;&nbsp;&nbsp;&nbsp;In the meantime, the application cannot respond to new requests unless new requests are processed on a separate thread or the operation itself runs on a separate thread.

 * Using an asynchronous operation, the application can start the operation by sending a request to the remote application, proceed with other tasks that do not depend on the response, and then await the response in an event loop where other inputs can be handled as well.

-> The response will usually be handled by a piece of code that is typically located in a callback function registered at the invocation of the operation.
+&nbsp;&nbsp;&nbsp;&nbsp;The response will usually be handled by a piece of code that is typically located in a callback function registered at the invocation of the operation.
 A disadvantage is that starting the operation (sending the request) and processing the response are at different places (functions) in the code.
 Local variables in the function that started the operations are not accessesible in the callback function but they can be passed in a lambda closure.
 After having processed the response in the callback function, and depending on the response, the callback function will typically start another operation and pass another callback function to process the response.
 This leads to a chain of callback functions, with the first part processing the response of one operation and the second part continuing the program flow.